-The accrued interest that is not paid by your monthly loan payment.
-Typically this occurs when you are enrolled in IBR or PAYE repayment plans.
+The accrued interest that is not paid by your monthly loan payment, resulting in loan growth over time.
+Typically this occurs when you are enrolled in an income-driven repayment plan.

-The principal or loan balance is the amount of money borrowed or remaining unpaid on a loan.
+The principal is the amount of money borrowed or remaining unpaid on a loan.
 Interest is charged as a percentage of the principal.
 It represents an agreement by the borrower to repay the debt according to the specified terms and conditions.

 Education loans from private lenders to supplement the student and parent education loans offered by the federal government.